 If you can’t find a group that meets your needs, start your own.
 Recruit members by putting up posters or flyers in schools, the library or church, and at local stores.
 Talk with ADHD organizations and pediatricians.
 Be specific about the group’s purpose — a support group for parents of ADHD children will attract a different membership than one for ADD spouses.

 Although you don’t need a professional to run a group, you will need a committed person (or persons) to organize it.
 They will have to schedule meetings and speakers and, perhaps, moderate.

 While face-to-face support groups are the most powerful way to connect, online groups may work better for you.
 As ADHD moms know, nothing is more precious in their lives than time.
 If you have downtime only in brief intervals, there are many avenues of support online.
-Join ADDitude’s forums to connect with readers around the country.
+Join ADDitude’s facebook group to connect with readers around the country.
 There are virtual communities supporting every aspect of ADD.
 A quick search on Google will turn up several.